kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 if it is possible to build its container image.

-It means, it is possible to run function in Dart by using container environment.
+It means, it is possible to deploy and run function written in Dart by using container environment.

 And probably some of you have heard that 2nd Gen Cloud Functions are run on Cloud Run inside.